pyrrho314/recipesystem/QUICK_TUTORIAL.md

     $ kit -r showInputs ../nrm_sample_data/*.xls

-This should output the following:
+This should output the following (albeit in color, to turn off color either use the kit command line option (see`kit --help`) or export NOCOLOR=nocolor:

     $ kit -r showInputs ../nrm_sample_data/*.xls
     About to process 1 lists of datasets.